twingly/ecco/README.md

 The tests needs a MySQL server with replication enabled.

-Ecco includes a Vagrant machine, that can be used for this.
-Note that your Vagrant host need to have [Ansible] installed as it is used for provisioning.
+Ecco includes a Docker Compose definition that can be used for this.

 Just start it before running the tests

-    vagrant up
+    docker-compose up

 *Note: Stop any local mysql servers first as it forwards mysql to localhost:3306.*